inspr/core-legacy/doc/readme.md

 After preparing your cluster it's necessary to install the Inspr CLI, this can be done by following this [tutorial](./cli_install.md).

-## Example
+## Step by Step dApp creation

 Now that all the necessary installation steps were taken, it's time to test the capabilities of the Inspr plataform.

-Any of the examples in the `examples` folder are available for testing but it is recommended that in your first time the `primes` example is used.
-For that you can either clone the repository or download just the primes folder directly.
+Any of the examples in the `examples` folder are available for testing but it is recommended that in your first time you follow the `ping pong` [tutorial](./workspace_init.md).

-The steps to building your application are the following:
-- Open the terminal
-- Enter in the directory of the primes folder
-- Run the command `make` to build the application docker image and push it to the Inspr repository.
-- Run `inspr apply -f yamls/general.yaml` to install the primes example in your cluster, for a futher understanting of what this command do you can always use `inspr apply -h`.
-- Use k9s to check the state of your cluster and see if there are pods running with the name `print`, `generator` and `filter`.
-  - if so, check the logs of each of them to see what is being written.
-  - Generator should be logging random numbers
-  - Filter is responsible for taking the primes created by the Generator
-  - Printer is responsible for printing all the primes received by the Filter